behavure/behavure-docs/src/content/docs/edge_iq/product_integrations/23-splunk.md

 - **Event Field**: If specified the field's contents will be submitted as the event payload to the endpoint
 - **Time Field**: Use the specified field for the timestamp of the endpoint, should be in Unix epoch format

-We’re currently working on expanding our Edge IQ documentation.
+We're currently working on expanding our Edge IQ documentation.
 Check back soon for detailed guides, tutorials, and reference materials.